Tulum in October 2026: Sargassum, Storms & Value

 Smart October beach planning:

-If clear water is the whole point, consider La Paz in October, Los Cabos in October, or Puerto Vallarta in October instead.
-None has the Caribbean sargassum issue.
+If clear water is the whole point, compare Tulum with Baja California Sur, Los Cabos, or Puerto Vallarta instead.
+None has the Caribbean sargassum issue, though Pacific and Gulf weather patterns still need a separate forecast check.

 Best Things to Do in Tulum in October